 In the above kitchen by Sarah Richardson Design, you can clearly see the deco strip under the wall cabinets.
 You can also see how Sarah used panels to cover the sides of the cabinets and in between the stacked cabinets.
 Inexpensive cabinets now look like more expensive custom cabinets.

 I have been increasing the backsplash height to account for the 2″.
 There is nothing worse than discovering (too late) that your coffee maker won’t fit under your wall cabinets.
 However, this might not be possible if you have an 8′ ceiling and want to use the 40″ high uppers.

 You can design your kitchen with pencil and paper, or using a modeling program like SketchUp, or just inside the IKEA kitchen planner.
 Regardless of which method you use, you will need to enter your plan into the IKEA kitchen planner before you go to the store.
 You do not want to do this at the store.
 Plus, once you have your plan entered, you’ll know exactly how much it costs so there won’t be any unpleasant surprises.

-IKEA Has Designers On-Site to Verify Your Order
+IKEA Has Designers On-Site To Verify Your Order

 When you get to the store, you will need to wait for one of their designers to become available to help you.
 They will pull up your online plan and go through it to make sure you haven’t missed anything like toe kicks or feet.
 In my experience, the designers are less about design and more about verification.
 They are not a substitute for a kitchen designer if this is something you think you need.
 IKEA now offers design services in some stores, but this is something you should do in advance.

-Plan for the Ordering Process to Take a Few Hours
+Plan For the Ordering Process to Take a Few Hours

 I have never spent less than a couple hours to complete the ordering process, including our last purchase which consisted of four boxes and some panels.
 If you can plan to go during the middle of the week, you definitely should.
 I can’t think of anything worse than trying to order an IKEA kitchen on a Saturday afternoon.